Related links

 These outputs will be assessed and contribute to a total group-based mark of 60%.
 The remaining 40% of the mark will be based on individual performance, participation in project teams and communities of practice and two individual statements.
 This collaborative framework is designed to allow students to graduate from the University with a personal and professional network.

-The intensive portion of these projects will run for four weeks over the intensive period with classes scheduled Monday, Tuesday and Wednesday at 9:30am - 1 pm with optional consultation sessions from 2pm - 4pm on each of the days as required.
-The semester portion of these projects will run for 3 hours a week as timetabled.
+The intensive portion of these projects will run for four weeks over the intensive period with classes scheduled Tuesday to Thursday at 9:30 am – 1 pm with optional consultation sessions from 2 – 4 pm on each of the days as required during the February Intensive.
+The semester portion of these projects will run for 3 hours a week as timetabled (see below).
+July Intensive and Semester 2 Timetable will be confirmed closer to session; please regularly check website for updates.
 Students will be expected to complete additional work outside of scheduled class times.

 Project registration opens |